Negative Poisson's ratio materials: names- anti-rubber, auxetic, dilational

 Names of these materials

 Materials with a negative Poisson's ratio have been called anti-rubber , dilational materials , or auxetic materials or auxetics.
 The name anti-rubber arises from the fact that negative Poisson's ratio materials become fatter in cross section when stretched.
 By contrast rubber becomes thinner.
-The name dilational arises from the fact that solids with negative Poisson's ratio n easily undergo volume changes.
+The opposite of auxetic is rubbery.
+The name dilational arises from the fact that solids with negative Poisson's ratio easily undergo volume changes but resist changes in shape.
 By contrast, rubbery materials easily undergo shape changes (shear deformation) but are much stiffer in relation to volume changes.
 The distinction is shown in a map adapted from Milton.
 The name auxetic, or auxetics after Evans and co-workers (Exeter, U. K.) in a later article and subsequent publications, is derived from the root word for growth, alluding to the lateral expansion which occurs under tension.
 In that vein, the property of a negative Poisson's ratio can be called auxeticity.
-More recently, materials in which interesting properties arise from microstructure rather than composition have been called metamaterials.
-In many of these, resonant effects in the microstructure are of interest.
-Such effects were reported in the following, accessible on the main Poisson page.
+More recently, materials in which interesting or extreme properties arise from microstructure rather than composition have been called metamaterials.
+In many but not all of these, resonant effects in the microstructure are of interest.
+The name is relatively recent but the concepts and physical examples are not recent.
+Dynamic resonant effects were reported in the following, accessible on the main Poisson page.
 Chen, C. P. and Lakes, R. S., "Dynamic wave dispersion and loss properties of conventional and negative Poisson's ratio polymeric cellular materials", Cellular Polymers, 8(5), 343-359 (1989).
 The word metamaterial was not used at that time.
+The phrase architected material was not used at that time.

 Novel materials are presented, which exhibit a negative Poisson's ratio.
 Such a material expands laterally when stretched, in contrast to ordinary materials.
 The original negative Poisson's ratio foam was developed by Rod Lakes.

-Foam materials with a negative Poisson's ratio as small as n = -0.7 were developed in which an inverted or re-entrant cell structure was achieved by isotropic permanent volumetric compression of a conventional foam, resulting in microbuckling of the cell ribs.
+Foam materials with a negative Poisson's ratio as small as -0.7 were developed in which an inverted or re-entrant cell structure was achieved by isotropic permanent volumetric compression of a conventional foam, resulting in microbuckling of the cell ribs.

 The cause of the negative Poisson's ratio in these materials is non-affine deformation.